List of Major Important Dams in India [Map]

 Important Dams in India

-Important Dams in India on Map
+Important largest Dams in India on Map

 Bhakra Nangal Dam